Construction and Civil Engineering News and Knowledge

 Failures in Geotechnical Engineering -

 Geotechnical engineering is one of the five main branches in civil engineering, which can further be categorized into soil mechanics, foundation engineering, retaining structures and excavations.
 Geotechnical engineering is a branch that interacts with all other branches, after all, every structure needs foundation system.
-Geotechnical engineering failures are usually among the costliest to fix, if the fix is possible at all in the first place.
-Before we discuss failures, we should briefly describe how the process works in geotechnical engineering, which is something not many people may be familiar.
-The process in geotechnical engineering starts with a site investigation, after the site is decided on by the owner of the […] Read More
+Geotechnical engineering failures are usually among the costliest to fix, if the fix is possible at all in the first place. […] Read More

 Retaining Wall Analysis and Design -